oTree-org/oTree/_docs/tutorial.md

 Let's define our data model in `models.py`.

-First, let's define our constants and parameters -- things that are the same for all players in all games:
+First, let's modify the `Constants` class to define our constants and parameters -- things that are the same for all players in all games.

 * There are 3 players per group.
-So, let's change `players_per_group` to 3.
-Once this is done, oTree will automatically divide players into groups of 3.
+So, let's change `players_per_group` to 3. oTree will then automatically divide players into groups of 3.
 * The endowment to each player is 100 points.
 So, let's define `endowment` and set it to `c(100)`. (`c()` means it is a currency amount; see the docs for more info).
 * Each contribution is multiplied by 1.8.
 So let's define `efficiency_factor` and set it to 1.8: